trieu/leo-cdp-free-edition/NOTES-FOR-NEW-SETUP.md

 - [the network IP of ArangoDB Server] leocdp.database
 - [the network IP of Redis Server] leocdp.redis
 - [the network IP of LeoCDP Admin] leocdp.admin
+- [the network IP of Data Observer 1] leocdp.observer1
-- [the network IP of LeoCDP Data Observer] leocdp.observer0
+- [the network IP of Data Observer 2] leocdp.observer2

 #### Example DNS for 1 ArangoDB database server, 1 Redis cache server, 1 Admin server and 2 data observers